PlaceOS/drivers/docs/writing-a-spec.md

 response.get.should eq(2)
 # Check if the module state is correct
 status[:area1].should eq(2)
 ```

 ## Testing Logic

-Logic modules typically expect a system to contain some drivers which the logic modules interact with.
+Logic modules typically expect a system to contain some drivers which the logic modules interacts with.

 ```crystal
 # define mock versions of the drivers it will interact with

 class Display < DriverSpecs::MockDriver